-A TikTok ad account in 2026 is more like a Formula 1 pit crew than a media buyer’s spreadsheet.
-The whole operation is built around how fast you can change tires when a variant fails, not where the car starts.
-Most accounts are still built for the spreadsheet era: slow swaps, manual decisions, ad sets running the same two ads for three weeks.
-They quietly waste the volume an AI creative pipeline now ships.
+Most accounts are still stuck in the spreadsheet era, with slow swaps, manual calls, and ad sets running the same two ads for three weeks.
+They quietly burn the volume an AI creative pipeline now ships.

 Why old account structures fail with AI volume